Compute-Optimal Quantization-Aware Training: modelParams1794 Model Optimal QAT Fraction Prediction

 \section{\GetVar{modelParams1794} Model Optimal QAT Fraction Prediction}

 In this section, we verify the scalability of the obtained results.
 To do so, we train a \GetVar{modelParams1794} model with QAT using several different QAT fractions, including the predicted optimal QAT fraction.
 We verify that the predicted optimal QAT fraction from the loss scaling law generalizes to the \GetVar{modelParams1794} model, which is \GetVar{test2bModelRatio} times larger than the largest model in the loss scaling law fit data.
 The results are presented in \tabref{tab:2b-test}.
-We show that indeed, the proposed scaling law generalizes to larger models.